mattsherwood87/CoNNECT/docs/source/administration/booking.rst

 MRI Scheduling through wright.edu is as follows:

-Step 1: Start by going to wright.edu/connect-lab.
+Step 1: Start by going to the `CoNNECT laboratory website <https://science-math.wright.edu/lab/center-of-neuroimaging-and-neuro-evaluation-of-cognitive-technologies>`__.
 The introductory CoNNECT page should look like Figure 3.

 .. figure:: ./_images/wright.edu.connect.lab.PNG
    :align:  center